 - The impact on the children you have worked with

 Your entry can be in any format, from a written document, to a PowerPoint presentation or a video made in collaboration with families using the library, it’s up to you.
 You can find more information on entering in the Submission Guide for Public Libraries.

-Key contacts will have the opportunity to order reading passports for their library when they register for the Reading Challenge.
-Passports are available in English language, Gaelic and as group passports, which are wall charts for your classroom.
-Individual Passports are recommended for primary school age children.
+New key contacts will have the opportunity to order reading passports for their library when they register for the Reading Challenge.
+Passports are available in English language, Gaelic and as group passports, which are wall charts for groups.

-The Library Reading Culture Challenge will open for submissions soon, and will be open until 1 May 2019.
+The Library Reading Culture Challenge will open for submissions in 2020, and will be open until 1 May 2020.